4oddy/social_network/README.md

 This will start a RabbitMQ container listening on the default port of 5672.

+`docker run --name some-redis -d redis`

+This will start a Redis container on 127.0.0.1:6379.

 `celery -A first_site worker -P eventlet --loglevel info`

 This will start a celery worker.
 To enter this command, you have to be in social_network dir